Celebrating the Life of...

 I will check that I have all of the correct details - name/time/date/venue/charity etc.

 We will discuss going into the chapel - there is no right and wrong - in a church, the congregation gather first.
-In a crematorium, the coffin enters first - the choice is about you feel most comfortable with.
+In a crematorium, the coffin can enter first - the choice is about you feel most comfortable with.
 Entering first is generally a calmer way to start and allows the congregation to stand, making a respectful and dignified beginning to the service.
 If you are having a webcast, this also makes the experience much more focussed for viewers.

 We will talk about where you will sit in the chapel - I have pictures of most of the chapels that I work in. (see Gallery)